alokrkmv/lab_3_cache_consistency/README.md

 ### Setting up the database

-##### Database setup is necessary to run this project as this project requires a MongoDb server to be up and running in the local system.
+### Dabase setup is necessary to run this project as this project requires a MongoDb server to be up and running in the local system.
 Setting up Mongo using docker is convinient and highly recommended.

 Following are the steps to setup database using docker: